pajarorrojo/es-theme-PlayStation-X/README.md

 If the chill audio that comes with the theme doesn't suit you, you can place your favorite music files in /_theme_music/ folder. (.ogg and .mp3 are allowed).

-You can also activate the default music tracks from batocera turning off the "play system-specific music" option under the batocera "sound settings" menu ;)
+You can also activate the default music tracks from Batocera turning off the "play system-specific music" option under the batocera "sound settings" menu ;)